Why Does Nutrition Matter in Childhood?

 4 min read

-Nutrition provides the energy that helps children grow, learn and stay healthy.
-Eating the right foods in childhood helps the body and brain develop, builds a strong immune system and sets up good health for life.
-In this article, you will learn why nutrition is so important for children, with a focus on growth, brain development, immunity and long-term health (CWCC, 2024).
+Good nutrition is key to children's growth and health.
+The right foods give them the energy to grow, learn, and stay active.
+Eating well in childhood helps the body and brain develop properly, builds a strong immune system, and supports good health later in life.
+In this article, you'll learn why nutrition matters for children, with a focus on growth, brain development, immunity, and long-term health (CWCC, 2024).

 Nutrition and Healthy Growth

-Children's bodies are always changing and growing.
-Good nutrition makes sure this growth is strong and steady.
-The World Health Organisation (WHO) says children should eat a variety of foods, mostly from plants like fruits, vegetables, beans and grains.
-Fatty meats should be replaced with lean meats, fish, beans or lentils.
-Protein from plants is just as good as protein from animals for children's growth (WHO, 2006).
+Children's bodies are constantly growing and changing, and good nutrition helps this growth stay strong and steady.
+According to the World Health Organisation (WHO), children should eat a wide variety of foods, especially plant-based options such as fruit, vegetables, beans, and grains.
+Fatty meats are best replaced with lean meats, fish, beans, or lentils.
+Plant-based proteins are just as effective as animal proteins in supporting children's healthy growth (WHO, 2006).

 Brain Development